Welcome Future Students

 Although it is more expensive than the shuttle service, taxi service is also available from the Birmingham Airport to Tuscaloosa.
 The cost is approximately $100-120 (plus tip).

-If you need to stay in Birmingham overnight, you may wish to stay at one of the following hotels which are located near the airport.
+If you need to stay in Birmingham overnight, you may choose one of the following hotels which are located near the airport.
 All of these hotels provide free transportation to and from the Birmingham Airport.
 There are free courtesy telephones located near the baggage claim area so that you can call the hotel to ask for the free shuttle service.

 5000 10th Avenue, North